edamontology/edamontologyDocs/developers_guide.rst

    "File extension", "``<file_extension>``", "File extension (without period character), one extension / ``<file_extension>`` annotation."
    "Media type", "``<media_type>``", "`media type <https://www.iana.org/assignments/media-types/media-types.xhtml>`_ (MIME type) if available."
    "Example", "``<example>``", "Link to example of the format, if available."
    "Information standard", "``<information_standard>``", "Link to relevant information standard which the format supports."
-   "Information standard", "``<information_standard>``", "Link to relevant information standard which the format supports."
    "Ontology used", "``<ontology_used>``", "Link to an ontology used by this format (one link per ``<ontology_used>`` annotation."
    "Governing organisation", "``<organisation>``", "Link to an organisation that formally governs the format, one link link per ``<organisation>`` annotation."